DFE-Digital/bat-design-history/app/posts/teacher-success/2025-07-02-ab-testing-prototype-two.md

 ### Updating our email header logo from a yellow teacher services logo to a blue logo

-For consistency across the end-to-end journey, we're aligning the logo used in our emails to match the one on the service home page.
+For consistency across the end-to-end journey, we’re aligning the logo used in our emails to match the one on the service home page.

 ## What we’ll be monitoring

 The current things we want to monitor include:

-* the hierarchy of card blocks on the home page and if these should be dynamic depending on the time of year
+- the hierarchy of card blocks on the home page and if these should be dynamic depending on the time of year

-* using the yellow inset at the top of content page to highlight to people that the article contains links to external resources
+- using the yellow inset at the top of content page to highlight to people that the article contains links to external resources

 ## Next steps